 All of these illnesses are actually major depression subtypes.
 However, they have unique symptoms and may arise only in specific situations.
 For example, SAD typically occurs in the winter or summer.
 Psychotic depression is major depression with added symptoms of psychosis.
 Postpartum depression occurs in women who have recently given birth.

-Depressive illnesses share one thing in common.
-They are treatable.
-The right course of treatment varies from condition to condition, as well as from person to person.
+Depressive illnesses have one thing in common: They are treatable.
+The right course of treatment varies from condition to condition and from person to person.
 However, a customized care plan can help you recover no matter your circumstances.

 Get Help for High-Functioning Depression at Northpoint Colorado